AdaCore/gnatstudio/docs/users_guide/navigation.rst

 .. index:: goto line

 :menuselection:`Navigate --> Goto line`

   Open a dialog where you can type a line number and jump to that line in the current source editor.
-This option is also available by clicking on the location at the bottom of editors.
+This entry is also available by clicking on the location at the bottom of editors.

 .. index:: menu; navigate --> goto entity

 :menuselection:`Navigate --> Goto entity`

   Moves the focus to the :ref:`omni_search` view.
 You can the enter the name (or part of the name) for any entity defined in your project.
   Clicking on one of the results takes you to its declaration.

 .. index:: menu; navigate --> goto file spec<->body

 :menuselection:`Navigate --> Goto file spec<->body`

-  Open the corresponding spec file if the current edited file is a body file, or body file otherwise.
-You can also access this option through the editor's contextual menu.
-This option requires support for cross-references.
+  Open the corresponding spec file if the current edited file is a body file, or the body file otherwise.
+You can also access this entry through the editor's contextual menu.
+This requires support for cross-references.

 .. index:: menu; navigate --> start of statement

 :menuselection:`Navigate --> Start of statement`

   Move the cursor to the start of the current statement or the start of the enclosing statement if the cursor is already at the start of a statement.